Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Dallas Cowboys vs. New England Patriots NFL Week 6 matchup on October 17, 2021.

-The Dallas Cowboys (4-1) are favored by 3.5 points as they fight to keep their four-game winning streak intact in a matchup with the New England Patriots (2-3) on Sunday, October 17, 2021 at Gillette Stadium.
-The point total is 51.
+The Dallas Cowboys (4-1) are 3.5-point favorites as they try to extend their four-game winning streak in a matchup against the New England Patriots (2-3) on Sunday, October 17, 2021 at Gillette Stadium.
+A total of 50.5 points has been set for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .